amplience/dc-extension-product-selector/README.md

-  "sfccUrl": "{The URL of the SFCC instance}", "authSecret": "{The SFCC OAuth client secret}", "authClientId": "{The SFCC OAuth client ID}", "siteId": "{The ID of the site containing products in SFCC}" }
+  "sfccUrl": "{The URL of the SFCC instance}", "authSecret": "{The SFCC OAuth client secret}", "authClientId": "{The SFCC OAuth client ID}", "siteId": "{The ID of the site containing products in SFCC}", "noItemsText": "{Placeholder text to display when no items are selected.
+Optional.
+Defaults to 'No items selected.'}", "searchPlaceholderText": "{Placeholder text to show in the search box.
+Optional.
+Defaults to 'Search'}" }
 ```